Our Gardening Year 2023

 Place our Scamp’s daffodil order after jointly trawling his much-reduced selection this year, and jointly work through our hopeless cultivar listing to arrive at an online comprehensive and fairly accurate list.
 Now all I need is to get photos sorted in the next few years!

 Prick out, in a hurry, the too densely sown poppy seedlings onto the giant molehill – sadly frost affected but hopefully some will survive.
 Another species for direct sowing into the plugs next year.
-Most of the seed sown direct, which had all germinated, has died off, again due to late frosts, I guess.
+Most of the seed sown directly, which had all germinated, has died off, again due to late frosts, I guess.
 Pull back encroaching nettles and grass clumps from over the fence along the upper croquet border.
 Remove a mature Camellia which despite much TLC never thrives and has sickly foliage – the copse is now so mature one doesn’t spot a gap.

 Last spot weeding of the upper tyre garden before foliage really covers everything.

-The annual effort with striving for placid lambs has worked well this year, with most coming to have chin tickles.
+The annual effort to strive for placid lambs has worked well this year, with most coming to have chin tickles.
 We’ve never had such a calm bunch which compensates for the reduced numbers.
 Less than half the ewes took to the ram lamb.
 Another few days of bringing them all in at night, and we’ll leave them out, and the early morning starts for me will finish for another year.

 May – Week 1: